 “Just a small percentage and a seat at the table because you think of Dirk Nowitzki when you think of the Dallas Mavericks.
 You think of 2011 and that special team and that special run that he went on.
 So, when you think about all the sacrifices to help make that name, the Dallas Mavericks great.
 I think Dirk and Mark Cuban becoming partners in some way somehow is just the next step.”

 Haywood is not the only former teammate that feels it is fitting.
-Devon Harris also is someone says its fitting.
+Devon Harris also is someone who says it’s fitting.

 “I think it is fitting.
 What he has done for this organization, and he poured his heart, sweat, and tears about it, and brought a championship back,” said Harris.